djmattyg007/Remailer/README.txt

 to create a PHP file named "whitelist.php" in the same directory as email.php.
 This file should return a flat PHP array with a list of email addresses for which plus addressing should be allowed.

+This program is released into the public domain without any warranty.